rushi/eslint-plugin-progress/README.md

 # eslint-plugin-progress

 Report progress when running ESLint.
-Useful for large projects with thousands of files!
+Useful for large projects with thousands of files

 ## Features